mabel-dev/mabel/README.md

 ## Deployment Recommendations

-- at least 1GB per CPU
+- 1GB per CPU for read-intensive usage

 ## How Can I Contribute?